weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-google.md

 ## Introduction

-`generative-palm` performs retrieval augmented generation, or RAG, based on the data stored in your Weaviate instance.
+`generative-google` performs retrieval augmented generation, or RAG, based on the data stored in your Weaviate instance.

 The module works in two steps:
 1. (Weaviate) Run a search query in Weaviate to find relevant objects.
 2. (PaLM) Use a PaLM model to generate a response based on the results (from the previous step) and the provided prompt or task.

 :::note
 You can use the Generative PaLM module with non-PaLM upstream modules.
-For example, you could use `text2vec-openai`, `text2vec-cohere` or `text2vec-huggingface` to vectorize and query your data, but then rely on the `generative-palm` module to generate a response.
+For example, you could use `text2vec-openai`, `text2vec-cohere` or `text2vec-huggingface` to vectorize and query your data, but then rely on the `generative-google` module to generate a response.
 :::

 The generative module can provide results for: